PoterekM/most-viable-plants/README.md

 ## Support and contact details
 Please feel free to contact me directly via e-mail at poterekm@gmail.com if you have any questions, comments, ideas, or feedback.
 Also, I invite you to feel empowered to make any changes to this repository by forking it and making changes accordingly.

-## Acknowledgements
-* Thanks to the GitHub API for making dreams come true!

 ## License Information
 This web application is free to use under the MIT License &copy; Michelle Poterek